daniel5151/choochoos/docs/k4/kernel.md

 Our entry point is the `_start` routine defined in `src/kernel/boilerplate/crt1.c`. `_start` does couple key things for the initialization of the kernel:

 - The initial link register is stored in the `redboot_return_addr` variable.
-  - This variable is used to implement an `_exit()` method, which can be called at any point during kernel exection to immediately return execution back to Redboot.
+  - This variable is used to implement an `_exit()` method, which can be called at any point during kernel execution to immediately return execution back to Redboot.
 See the "Kernel Shutdown" section for more details on kernel shutdown.
 - The BSS is zeroed
 - All C++ global constructors are run